 5.4.3.4.5 If a facility component contains or is coated or covered with ACM, it must be removed as units or in sections, to the maximum extent possible.

-5.4.3.4.6 If a facility will be demolished by intentional burning, all regulated ACM, including Category I and Category II nonfriable ACM, must be removed before burning.
+5.4.3.4.6 If a facility will be demolished by intentional burning, all ACM must be removed before burning.

 5.5 ASBESTOS DISPOSAL